-Potions and Scrolls may be created by Mages, Druids, Warrior Mages, and Clerics of 10th Rank or higher.
+Potions and Scrolls may be created by Mages, Druids, Warrior Mages, and Clerics of 10th Rank or higher; the creation of potions and scrolls is an Adventure-Only ability.
 To create a potion or scroll, the maker must inform the Potions and Scrolls Marshal, or the Vice President, at check-in and pay a cost of 1 Gold Piece per spell rank.
 The maker must also declare at that time what type of Potion or Scroll he is making.
 The Potions and Scrolls Marshal will then sign and date the potion or scroll, making it valid for use.

 Payment is due immediately once the potion or scroll has been signed.
-A participant may only make potions or scrolls during an event, and can only make them during a full day of adventuring (i.e. a participant may not make a potion or scroll on the Friday night of a campout).
+A participant may only make potions or scrolls during an adventure event, and can only be make them during a full day of adventuring (i.e. a participant may not make a potion or scroll on the Friday night of a campout).
 Potions and Scrolls are considered treasure, and may be stolen or looted.
-Potions and Scrolls are valid up to 1 full year from creation date.
+Potions and Scrolls are only valid during the date(s) of the event in which they were created.